wader/inkmake/README.md

 ### Usage

 Default inkmake reads a file called "Inkfile" in the current directory and will read and output files relative to the directory containing the `Inkfile`.
-But you can both specify the `Inkfike` path as a last argument and also change the SVG source dirctory and output directory using the `--svg` and `--out` argument options.
+But you can both specify the `Inkfile` path as a last argument and also change the SVG source dirctory and output directory using the `--svg` and `--out` argument options.

 	Usage: ./inkmake [options] [Inkfile]